Warkanlock/warkanlock.github.io/_posts/2022-05-03-about-code-interviews.md

 > I'll mention FAANG a lot but is not only: Facebook, Amazon, Apple, Netflix and Google.
 It's a representation of all the companies that are considerable big to apply this process and just plain reject their candidates because of it

 Interviewing is a complex thing.
 In my past, I dreaded this process based on the idea that someone would evaluate you and your ideas in less than an hour.
-As time passes and my opinions about the process become more complex than a simple "it doesn't work".
+As time passes my opinions about the process become more complex than a simple "it doesn't work".

 But, as Harry Caul said on The Conversation